Typositoire/concourse-helm3-resource/README.md

 -   `private_registry.ecr.region`: _Optional._ Region of ECR `helm` registry.
 -   `private_registry.ecr.account_id`: _Optional._ AWS account id of ECR `helm` registry.
+-   `private_registry.ecr.profile` _Optional._ Name of the AWS profile to store/use credentials, defaults to `default`.
+Only used for non-role based authentication.
 -   `private_registry.ecr.role.arn`: _Optional._ AWS IAM role ARN to be used to authenticate with ECR `helm` registry.
 -   `private_registry.ecr.role.session_name`: _Optional._ AWS assume role session name for authenticating with ECR `helm` registry.
+-   `private_registry.ecr.user.access_key_id` _Optional._ Access key id of the user credential used for ECR `helm` registry authentication
+-   `private_registry.ecr.user.secret_access_key` _Optional._ Secret access key of the user credential used for ECR `helm` registry authentication
 -   `chart`: _Required._ Either the file containing the helm chart to deploy (ends with .tgz), the path to a local directory containing the chart or the name of the chart from a repo (e.g. `stable/mysql`).
 -   `namespace`: _Optional._ Either a file containing the name of the namespace or the name of the namespace.
 (Default: taken from source configuration).
 -   `create_namespace`: _Optional._ Create the namespace if it doesn't exist (Default: false).